 B i o g r a p h y

-Kruse is recognized as one of her community’s most influential and inspirational women.
-She has been named as one of the nation’s top 100 “Women to Watch” by BizWomen Magazine, one of Chicago’s most influential women by Chicago Business Journal, and one of Chicago’s Women of Inspiration by Today’s Chicago Magazine.
+In addition to authoring “Butterfly Stitching,” Ms. Kruse is also a contributing author for a variety of publications and journals and is frequently the subject of news and magazine articles.
+Ms. Kruse was recently named as the 2018 Woman Extraordinaire by the International Women Associates, featured by WomanScape Magazine for her global humanitarian work, and named one of the nation’s top 100 “Women to Watch” by BizWomen Magazine, one of Chicago’s most influential women by Chicago Business Journal, and one of Chicago’s Women of Inspiration by Today’s Chicago Magazine.

 Kruse's novel, Butterfly Stitching, was inspired by the true experiences of herself and the women in her family and circle of friends.
 The book remained in the “Top 10 Rated” and “Top Twenty Best Seller” lists by Amazon in the category of Middle East Literature every day for approximately eight months months.